-- Elderwood Health Plan requires that clean claims be submitted within 120 days from the date of service, or within 120 days from the date an explanation of benefits was issued from a primary payor. - Claims for services partially covered by Medicare or another primary payor must be accompanied by a Medicare or other primary payor EOB. - Elderwood may pay claims denied for untimely filing when the provider can demonstrate that a claim submitted after 120 days of the date of service resulted from an unusual occurrence and the provider has a pattern of timely claims submissions. - Claims submitted beyond 120 days will be paid at a discount up to 25%. - Claims for dates of service beyond 365 days will not be considered for payment. - Clean electronic claims will be paid within 30 days and clean paper claims will be paid in 45 days if the claims contain prior authorization number and are pursuant to the Elderwood Utilization Management process.
+- Elderwood Health Plan requires that clean claims be submitted within 120 days from the date of service, or within 120 days from the date an explanation of benefits was issued from a primary payor.
+Failure to submit claims within 120 days could result in a zero payment. - Claims for services partially covered by Medicare or another primary payor must be accompanied by a Medicare or other primary payor EOB. - Elderwood may pay claims denied for untimely filing when the provider can demonstrate that a claim submitted after 120 days of the date of service resulted from an unusual occurrence and the provider has a pattern of timely claims submissions. - Clean electronic claims will be paid within 30 days and clean paper claims will be paid in 45 days if the claims contain prior authorization number and are pursuant to the Elderwood Utilization Management process.
 If applicable, providers paid on a capitation basis will be paid according to the time period specified in your provider agreement with Elderwood Health Plan.